numenta/nupic-legacy/README.md

     pip install --allow-all-external --allow-unverified PIL --allow-unverified psutil -r external/common/requirements.txt

+_Note_: If you get a "permission denied" error when using pip, add the --user flag.

 Build and install NuPIC:

     $NUPIC/build.sh

 NuPIC should now be installed in $NTA!
+If the build failed, check to make sure that $NUPIC is set, and the value is the proper path to the local NuPIC repo.

 ## Try it out!